 All contestants must include within Round I OR Round II a work from the:

-*Baroque era *Classical era (one movement of a sonata is sufficient) *20th or 21st Century (should demonstrate modern compositional techniques; should not be typically classified as Impressionistic or Late Romantic).
+*Music of J.S.
+Bach (Any original work(s) for keyboard are acceptable.
+Transcriptions do not fulfill this requirement, but may be performed under Additional music.
+Works by other Baroque composers may also be included under Additional music.) *Classical era (one movement of a sonata is sufficient) *20th or 21st Century (should demonstrate modern compositional techniques; should not be typically classified as Impressionistic or Late Romantic).
 For example, music by Ravel or Rachmaninoff does not fulfill this requirement.
 These composers may be used under “additional music” as mentioned below.

 Round I may not include music of Chopin.